 Remortgages And Title Deeds UK

 Essentially, title deeds UK show the ownership of a property or plot of land, so you can trace back who owned it previous to you and all the way back to the original owner.
 There are some cases when the paper documents either can’t be found, or previous owners have never recorded their ownership.
 Should you require further information on your title deeds UK, don’t hesitate to get in touch with our helpful solicitors who will advise you accordingly.

 A remortgage may be as simple as changing your lender to take advantage of a better mortgage deal or where your fixed term period has expired.
-If you are not changing ownership or any other details and are simply changing the lender then this is called a straight forward re-mortgage.
+If you are not changing ownership or any other details and are simply changing the lender then this is called a straightforward re-mortgage.
 You must have a solicitor to act on your behalf as well as on behalf of your new lenders.
-We will approve your title and arrange to redeem your existing mortgage and to forward the balance to you.
+We will approve your title, arrange to redeem your existing mortgage and to forward the balance to you.
 We will also arrange to register your new mortgage against your title at the Land Registry.

 We operate a fixed fee remortgage service for properties situated throughout England and Wales and we can deal with residential or buy to let remortgages.

 A transfer of equity applies when the ownership of the property is to change.
 For example, if you are removing a name from the title or if you are adding another person’s name to the title then the process is known as transfer of equity of a property.
 To confuse matters, often a transfer of equity is tied into a remortgage; this would only apply if you are remortgaging to raise money to buy out a co-owner.